 The theory of human action and interaction (THAI) constitutes the foundation for the Framework for Action under Uncertainty and Complexity (FAUC®).
 A framework that helps people to act effectively under uncertainty and complexity.
 The theory explains the acting of humans in a complex and uncertain world.
 THAI is a synthesis of three strands in science: the Austrian school of economics, John M. Keynes' and Frank Knight's work on uncertainty and the modern complexity theory.

-THAI has also interesting relation with:
+THAI has also interesting relations with:

 1] The Neo-Austrian School of Economics (Von Mises, Hayek, Kirzner, Schumpeter)

 The Austrian School of economic thought finds its origin in Vienna, where the Austrian Carl Menger published his "Principles of Economics" in 1871.
 His most important contribution was his notion of "subjective value".
 According to Menger, all value is subjective, meaning that the value of a particular good or service is just whatever utility it has to its buyer, which is subjective by nature.
 This was a revolutionary idea, since the prevailing thought at the time was that value is derived from the amount of labour used to produce a good or service.
 This is known as the "labour theory of value", developed by Karl Marx and David Ricardo.

 Besides Menger, other leading members of the Austrian School in the 19th century were Friedrich von Wieser and Eugen von Böhm-Bawerk.
 By the time the Great Depression broke out, the Austrian School went almost extinct.
 It is Ludwig von Mises who is responsible for the revival of the Austrian School.
 He published his Magnum Opus "Human Action" in 1949, in which he proves the theoretical impossibility of a socialist economy, an extremely relevant topic at the time.